-What would be the impact on the Treasury market of providing broad access to central bank facilities?
+How does broadening access to a central bank's reverse repo or deposit facility to any type of intermediary affect the Treasury market (in normal times)?
 How do prices, premia, traded quantities, fails, and profits change?
 This section provides answers to these questions.